Back to basics – the Metallisation Flame Spray Process

 In 2010, Metallisation launched a new deflected Flamespray extension to fit its MK73 and MK61 Flamespray systems, as a direct result of customer requests for a system that could apply good quality coatings in difficult access areas.
 The new extension uses the same consumable spares as standard Metallisation pistols.
-More details can be found here and a video can be viewed here.

 A more detailed article can be downloaded as a pdf and for more information on Flamespray projects, processes or equipment, please contact Stuart Milton, Sales and Marketing Manager, Metallisation on +44 1384 252 464.